Overnight Sourdough Belgian Waffles

 Waffle Iron- I love the Belgian sized waffles, but use what you have.
 Follow any manufacturer’s instructions.

 Large Scoop- I’d like to say it is optional but it’s definitely the key to making waffles easy and mess free.
-I use a 3.25 ounce scoop for the standard Belgian waffle size.
-Depending on what you have, you can try the ice cream scoop or a glass measuring jug to pour it in.
+Depending on what you have, you can try the ice cream scoop or a glass measuring jug to pour it in, about 1/4-1/3 cup of batter depending on your waffle iron.
+Start with less if you are unsure so you do not overflow.

 Tip: Aim for the center when pouring in the batter.
 When you close the lid, it will spread out a little bit filling in the corners.